How to Explore Florence on a Budget

 Shares

-San Miniato al Monte and its Cemetery
+San Miniato al Monte and its cemetery

 If you make it to Piazzale Michelangelo, you will see a church in the background, which offers great views, too.
 Take a few extra steps and visit the San Miniato al Monte and its cemetery.
 San Miniato al Monte is your chance to see a working monastery, and behind it is a cemetery surrounding the entire church.